quixio/quix-docs/docs/platform/tutorials/data-science/index.md

 # Bike Availability Prediction in New York: A Step-by-Step Guide

-Throughout this tutorial you will learn how to deploy a real-time data science project from scratch and into a scalable self-maintained solution.
-We will predict bike availability in New York by building the raw data ingestion pipelines, ETL and predictions.
-All in real time!
+Throughout this tutorial you will learn how to deploy a real-time data science project from scratch into a scalable self-maintained solution.
+We will predict bicycle availability in New York by building the raw data ingestion pipelines, ETL and predictions.

 ## Introduction

 ### Aim

-Quix allows you to create complex and efficient real time infrastructure in a simple and quick way.
-To show you that, you are going to build an application that uses real time New York bikes and weather data to predict the future availability of bikes in New York.
+The Quix Platform allows you to harness complex, efficient real time infrastructure in a quick and simple way.
+You are going to build an application that uses real time New York bicycle data and weather data to predict the future availability of bikes in New York.

-In other words, you will complete all the typical phases of a data science project by yourself:
+You will complete all the typical phases of a data science project:

- - Build pipelines to gather bikes and weather data in real time
+ - Build pipelines to gather bicycle and weather data.

- - Store the data efficiently
+ - Store the data efficiently.

- - Train some ML models with historic data
+ - Train ML models with historic data.

- - Deploy the ML models into production in real time
+ - Deploy the ML models into production and create predictions in real time.

-This will typically take several people (Data Engineers, Data Scientists) and weeks of work, however you will complete this tutorial in under 90 minutes using Quix.
+This would traditionally take several people with a wide set of different skills (Data Engineers, Data Scientists and Developers) and weeks of work.
+However, you will complete this tutorial on your own in a fraction of the time using the Quix Platform.

 ### Prerequisites